totalspectrum/spin2cpp/doc/basic.md

 ```
 Defines a new macro `FOO` with the value `hello`.
 Whenever the symbol `FOO` appears in the text, the preprocessor will substitute `hello`.

 Note that unlike the C preprocessor, this one cannot accept arguments.
 Only simple defines are permitted.
+Also note that in BASIC, unlike C, the preprocessor symbols are not case sensitive.

 If no value is given, e.g.
 ```